alexch/codelikethis/public/lessons/learn_to_code_with_javascript/intro.md

 See also: [What went wrong?](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_went_wrong) from MDN

-# What will we learn today?
+# What will we learn?

 In this class, you will learn about: